klovae/klovae.github.io/_posts/2016-11-30-social_programming_what_is_a_twitter_chat.markdown

 ![](http://i.imgur.com/srRZL13.png)

-The number of tweets coming in usually outpaces Twitter's natural refresh rate, so you'll probably have to manually refresh the page regularly to keep up.
+The number of tweets coming in usually outpaces Twitter's natural refresh rate, so you'll probably have to regularly refresh the page to keep up.

 **Who can start/run a Twitter chat?**
 Anyone can start a Twitter chat, since all it really involves is an agreed-upon meeting time, participants, and a hashtag for organizing.
 I've seen companies host twitter chats, as well as professional associations, bloggers, podcast hosts, journalists, and informal groups of folks on Twitter with shared interests.